The WFSU Ecology Blog

 What was the exact cause of the Apalachicola oyster fishery crash?

 In 2013, the Oyster Recovery Task Force determined overfishing did not cause the crash of the Apalachicola Bay oyster fishery.
 The way they explained it in a public meeting was this: in previous cases where a stock was overfished, such as Atlantic cod, there was a long gradual decline in stocks, not a sudden collapse.
-The breeding population of legal sized adults declines over time, so every generation creates less offspring.
+The breeding population of legal-sized adults declines over time, so every generation creates fewer offspring.

 The year the Apalachicola oyster fishery crashed, the bay recorded its largest recorded harvest.
 This means that a lot of oysters were harvested, but that doesn’t tell us exactly what was alive in the bay.
 However, the Florida Department of Agriculture and Consumer Services did conduct surveys of reefs in the bay for over thirty years.
 The Oyster Recovery Task Force incorporated this data into their modeling system, ECOSPACE.

 The available data was insufficient to determine what killed these younger oysters.
-Less nutrients had flowed down the river, and the bay was saltier.
+Fewer nutrients had flowed down the river, and the bay was saltier.
 Could that have killed the oysters?

 IMG_9018